tugbaot/simple-iptv/README.md

 app_font_size = 13px
 # can be any font you have installed
 mpv_path = mpv.exe
-# the path to mpv.exe. the default is 'mpv.exe' where it's on path
+# for Windows, the path to mpv.exe. the default is 'mpv.exe' where it's on path
 list_name = playlist.json
 # the filename used to save your playlist